 One day during spiritual cultivation I heard the following passage from Christ’s fellowship, “When conversing with their brothers and sisters, some people are deeply afraid of them finding out the difficulties within their hearts.
 They’re afraid that the brothers and sisters will have something to say about them or look down on them.
 When they speak, people can always feel their passion, that they really want God, and are really keen to put the truth into practice but in fact, in their hearts they’re really weak, and extremely passive.
 They pretend to be strong, and no one can see through it.
 This is also deceit.
 In sum, regardless of what you do—whether it be in life, serving God, or performing your duty—if you present a false face to people and use it to mislead them, to make them think highly of you or not look down on you, then you are being deceitful!” (“To Be Honest, You Should Lay Yourself Open to Others” in Records of Christ’s Talks).
 After hearing this passage I was utterly dumbfounded.
 Christ’s judgment struck me to the core of my being.
 When I measured my own actions against these words, it appeared that I was just the treacherous person of which God spoke, a true hypocrite.
 To give the leader and my co-workers the impression that I was someone who was willing to let go of status and follow the arrangements which God’s family prepared for me, I assiduously disguised myself and covered the truth, sacrificing the work of God’s family and my brother’s and sister’s lives without a second thought.
 I just wasn’t willing to reveal to them how negative my condition and behavior had become after being replaced, so ever since I had been stripped of my leadership position and assigned as a worker, I pretended to be firm and determined even though I felt negative and weak inside.
 I was living in the deception of Satan.
 I was living in the misunderstanding and betrayal of God.
 Even so, I was still unwilling to lay myself bare and seek the truth to resolve my corrupted disposition.
 How treacherous, how conniving I was!
 Yet, no matter how well I disguised and hid my true feelings, I could not escape God’s scrutiny.
 The Holy Spirit used my ineffectiveness in work to reveal everything.
 I was by no means willing to let go of my status, but rather went to great lengths to save face and preserve my standing by projecting a false image of myself to fool and confuse my brothers and sisters.
 How couldn’t I have known that, in so acting, not only would I entrap myself, but would also cause great harm to the work of God’s family?
 How dangerous it was to play around with the work of God’s family and my own life!

 At this point, I couldn’t help but ask myself: Why do I always project a false image of myself to others?
 Is it not because my treacherous nature commands me to always save face and protect my status?
 Through the Holy Spirit’s enlightenment, I came to recognize how Satan’s poison festered within me.
 The phrases, “As a tree lives for its bark, a man lives for his face” and “A man leaves his name behind wherever he stays, just as a goose utters its cry wherever it flies” had already rooted themselves so deep in my soul that all my actions were deeply influenced and orchestrated by them.
-I thought back to how this had manifested in the past: How many times had I acted counter to the principle of truth in fulfilling my duties, hiding the reality of the situation to save face and for fear that, if I spoke my mind, others would criticize me?
+I thought back to how this had manifested in the past: How many times had I acted counter to the principle of truth in fulfilling my duties, hiding the reality of the situation to save face and for fear that, if I told others, they would criticize me?
 How many times did I cause severe damage to my life because, despite being painfully aware that my condition was in bad shape and knowing I ought to lay myself bare in communion with others, I chose instead to suffer in silence rather than opening up and seeking out the path of light for fear that I would be looked down upon?
 In essence, whenever my face and reputation were on the line, I would treacherously disguise myself and project a false image to fool God and confuse others.
 Even as God sought to save me through countless revelations, my treacherous nature still commanded me to construct a false image, hoodwink God and confuse others.
 How, in this way, could God work through me?
 If I continued down this path, how would I come to receive salvation?
 How would all this not trigger God’s wrath?
 Seized by fear, I prostrated myself before God: Almighty God, I do not deserve to stand before You!
 My treacherous nature has caused great harm to the work of God’s family, but You have not dealt with me according to my misdeeds and have even given me a chance to reform.
 I don’t ask, now, that You tolerate me or that others think highly of me, I only ask that Your chastisement and judgment stay with me always.
 Through Your chastisement and judgment allow me to see Your righteous disposition and come into a fuller understanding of my treacherous nature, so that I may cast off my disguise and live honestly.

 Later, I read the following passage of God’s words: “Honesty means to give your heart to God; to never play Him false in anything; to be open with Him in all things, never cover the truth; to never do that which deceives those above and deludes those below; and to never do that which is done merely to ingratiate yourself with God.
 In short, to be honest is to refrain from impurity in your actions and words, and to deceive neither God nor man. … If you have many unspeakable confidences and are very unwilling to lay bare your secrets—your difficulties—to others so as to seek the way of the light, then I say that you are one for whom salvation will not be easily received and who will not easily emerge from the darkness.
 If seeking the way of truth pleases you well, then you are one who lives often in the light” (“Three Admonitions” in The Word Appears in the Flesh).
 From God’s words, I saw that those who are unwilling to share their confidences and lay bare their difficulties to seek the truth are treacherous.
 Because God hates and detests the treacherous, treacherous people do not have the work of the Holy Spirit within them and no matter how many years they practice faith in God, they will never receive His salvation and will ultimately be eliminated.
 Thanks to the enlightenment of God’s word, I was able to realize that the reason I had failed in service to God was due to my own treacherous nature.
 I was never willing to give my heart to God, lay myself bare before God or my brothers and sisters and receive God’s chastisements and judgments to purify myself.
 As a result, I was living within an improper condition, had lost the work of the Holy Spirit and had fallen into darkness.
 If I had communed with regard to my actual condition during fellowship with the sister in charge, she certainly would have communed the truth with me and my condition would have immediately improved.
 If I had always simply laid myself bare, my relationship with God would be normal and I wouldn’t have harbored prejudices against her or caused such great harm to the work of God’s family.
 I give thanks to God for revealing to me His righteous disposition.
 Through God’s word I was revealed and judged and thus came to recognize my treacherous nature and the root cause of my failures.
 God’s revelation and judgment also showed me a path to practice: No matter how many difficulties I meet, or how poor my condition, only by laying myself bare and using truth to reach resolution and going by God’s word will I receive the work of the Holy Spirit.
 Only by casting off my disguise and behaving honestly will I attain God’s salvation.